-As Coronavirus continues to spread around the world, here’s how we can support healthcare workers, delivery and taxi drivers, and others on the frontlines of the Covid-19 fight in Singapore
+As Coronavirus continues to spread, here’s how we can support healthcare workers, migrant workers, delivery and taxi drivers, and others on the frontlines of the Covid-19 fight in Singapore

 You’ve probably seen the Cornavirus memes about simply staying home and social distancing — Your grandparents were called to war.
 You’re being called to sit on your couch.
 You can do this.

 If you’re lucky enough to be personally unaffected by the Coronavirus, in addition to doing your part by practicing good hygiene and following government guidelines, why not show your support for those on the frontlines fighting Coronavirus?

 First off, there are the countless healthcare workers who’ve done an amazing job keeping everyone safe.
 From GPs to doctors and nurses at the NCID, to ambulance drivers and the detectives doing the extensive contact tracing that has set Singapore apart from so many other countries in the world, there are thousands of heroes out there working around the clock, away from their families and loved ones, to help keep the rest of us safe.

 And while day-to-day life has certainly changed for everyone during the Circuit Breaker, there are many people feeling the pinch as the rest of us enjoy the luxury of being able to #StayHome.
 Think about the delivery drivers dropping off online groceries or Amazon orders, or bringing you your dinner.
 Think about the taxi drivers – who’ve felt an immense crunch due to the drop in business travel and tourism – who are still bravely taking people to the hospital and also pitching in deliver food.
 Or the grocery store cashiers who’ve had to work extended hours to handle manic panic buyers.
 A big smile and heartfelt “thank you” is the least we can do – consider tipping drivers generously if you have the means.